MigProPlayer/MigProPlayer/README.md

 #### ✍️ About me:
   - I start projects and never finish them 👍
+  - I read the docs 💪
   - I mostly translate other projects to my native language (Portuguese - Portugal) 🌐
+  - Proud Windows and Samsung user ✨
+  - Currently trying to make a website 🖥️
+  - Minecraft player ⛏️ IGN: `MigProPlayer_`

 im out of ideas and its 3am rn so imma go to sleep byee